 In what has since become a treasured tradition, Wakefield paced Thomas to break his own record.
 The pair met at Wasdale.
 Wakefield only planned to stay up until the Langdales, but in the end continued all the way back to Keswick.

 Thomas logged a similar time to Wakefield from Keswick to Wasdale, but he was 25 minutes up by the time he departed from Langdale.
 According to Wakefield, Thomas was going better at Langdale than he was at Wasdale.

 Mist affected the walk, particularly over the Helvellyn ridge.
 There was also thick fog on Blencathra.
 But it did not stymie success.
-Thomas was met by well-wishers in Keswick Market, entering the King’s Arms Hotel at 10.26pm.
+Thomas completed the round by entering the King’s Arms Hotel at 10.26pm, hopefully for a well-earned drink.
 He had taken the record by about 40 minutes.

 Date: 10 June 1922

 Start / finish: Keswick, 1am / 10.54pm [21 hours 54 minutes]

 Route: Anti-clockwise round of his 1920 record, plus Helvellyn Lower Man, White Side, Raise, Stybarrow Dodd, Watson’s Dodd, Great Dodd, Clough Head and Great Calva